Part 2 - Mapping hotspots

-Potential levels of migration in 2050
+Potential levels of migration related to water stress in 2050

 A high likelihood of water stress, strong population growth with a large share of young adults, and low income per capita, can be associated with water-stress-related migration.
 By 2050, these factors may all affect migration in many Sub-Saharan dryland regions.

 Strong growth of total and urban population, and the number of young adults in African drylands

 Population increase 2050 with respect to 2010 (%)

 Strong population growth, especially in combination with a large share of young adults, affects migration processes.
 This is projected to be particularly the case for the African drylands.

 Africa and parts of Asia seem hotspots of water-stress-related conflict risk, based on the projected degrees of water stress, income per capita and present governance quality.